radeberger/trassir-screenshot-timelapse/README.md

 # trassir-screenshot-timelapse
-Python script for making timelapse from screenshots taken from Trassir server
+Python scripts for making timelapse from screenshots taken from Trassir server and for downloading video